QuentinRa/blog.quentinra.dev/cyber/investigation/general/index.md

 [![passiverecon](../../_badges/thm/passiverecon.svg)](https://tryhackme.com/room/passiverecon)

-<div class="row row-cols-md-2"><div>
+<div class="row row-cols-md-2"><div class="align-self-center">

-Investigation, or passive reconnaissance (recon) involve gathering information about the target from afar, using public information available, for instance,
+Investigation, or passive reconnaissance (recon) involve gathering information about the target from afar, meaning with **no direct interaction with the target**, using public information (OSINT)

-* Look for DNS records to look for registrar/contact info/...
+* DNS records to look for registrar/contact info/...
-* Look for job offers
+* Job offers
-* Look for news
+* News related to the company
 * ...
-</div><div>

 The goal is to find as much information as possible.
 This step is followed by active reconnaissance where you directly interact with the target.

-**Subdomains**

-As long as you don't interact with the target (no bruteforce...), [Subdomains enumeration](/cyber/exploitation/web/subdomains/index.md) is usually done at this step.
+</div><div>

+* Learn more about the company, the programming languages, and software that they use... 🧑‍💻

+* Find your candidate targets, for instance, a subdomain owned by the company for another purpose, that is hosted on the network that their main website, and may be vulnerable 🐟

+* Find employees, their emails, their social accounts...
+Try to find if some of their password leaked, and as password tend to be reused, you may access other accounts.

+For instance, if they have many customers, it highly likely that they have a way to provide support for them, which may be an attack vector...

+If they are looking for developers that are proficient in Node.js, it's likely that they are either using, were using, or are planning to use Node.js.
 </div></div>

 <hr class="sep-both">